Case story - Early intervention O.T.A.

 completely broken.
 I still remember that feeling.

 I didn't want to believe it.
-High probability of autism spectrum disorder - what?
+High probability of the autism spectrum disorder - what?
 But David's experienced pediatrician did not want to wait and forced me to act NOW.
 I didn't want to go anywhere for therapy, I didn't want to believe it!
-He was still little.
-I wanted an check-up by
+He was still so little.
+I wanted the check-up by

 When I did not spent hours on the bridge, I stood by the water barrel where my little boy was throwing small stones.
 When I wanted him to go home, he had tantrum.
 He filled half of a 300-liter barrel in two months.
 It was sad autumn and winter.
 In spring 2020, Davídek improved, he started to react/respond when he heard his name, smiled, pointed by finger at his favourite fruit.
 My hope was here!
 Finally!
 Our journey has not been easy, it is a story of immense suffering, crying, fear and hope.

 Controlled stimulation of the parents can change the development of the child's brain, I heard it during the first therapy.
 In fact, I was able to imagine it in real life for the first time when I attended a seminar, where other three mothers presented the success of their children thanks to the O.T.A therapy.
 I was crying all the time.
 I finally understood.
 David is a toddler with ASD.
 But his brain can be affected!
 The first seven months of the therapy were not easy.
 But immediately after the first visit to the CTA, I began to hope again.
 I'm happy we started our therapy in time.
 If we had started therapy later on, he would have lost the most important time.

 Since August 2020 my son had been attending a private kindergarten three times a week for two hours.
 The difference between him and the other children was still visible, indeed.
 The two hours, he spent in kindergarten, reflected his needs.